sabertazimi/awesome-notes/notes/web/javascript/javascriptAPINotes.md

   // }
 };

-// Load the audio from the URL via Ajax and store it in global variable audioData
+// Load the audio from the URL via AJAX and store it in global variable audioData
 // Note that the audio load is asynchronous function loadSound(url) {
   fetch(url)